 7th Cup, 7th Step – What Will My Writing Regimen Look Like?

-Tea Suggestion for Writers: For this final cup, you may prefer a fortifying mug of rooibos or red bush tea, thought to relieve stress, anxiety, and fortify heart function.
+Tea Suggestion for Writers: For this final cup, you may prefer a fortifying mug of rooibos or red bush tea, thought to relieve stress and anxiety and fortify heart function.

 How many pages do you want your book to be?